top of page

 Decide which tasks are urgent and which are important, then arrange them by:

-Instead of juggling multiple tasks at the same time, allocate specific periods for different projects—a to-do list in the form of a calendar.
-For example, from 2 pm to 4 pm could be dedicated to Project A, and another time slot could be for Project B. It keeps you focused while allowing you to manage multiple tasks in a single day.
+Instead of doing many tasks at once, set specific times for each project.
+Use a calendar as your to-do list.
+For example, you could dedicate the time from 2 pm to 4 pm to Project A, and you could reserve another time slot for Project B. It keeps you focused while allowing you to manage multiple tasks in a single day.

-This is a practice where similar tasks are grouped to be completed in one fell swoop.
-In the context of pottery, this can be the throwing of clay into bowls of similar shapes, across projects.
+This practice groups similar tasks to complete them in one fell swoop.
+In the context of pottery, this can be the throwing of clay into bowls of similar shapes across projects.
 Batch processing would reduce the need for the constant switching of contexts, which can otherwise lead to unclear focus and mistakes.

-There are plenty of tools built for the organisation of multiple projects, such as task managers (e.g., Todoist, Asana, TESSR) and focus-enhancing apps (e.g., Forest, Focus@Will).
+There are many tools for organising multiple projects, including task managers like Todoist, Asana, and TESSR project management software.
+There are also focus apps to help you, like Forest and Focus@Will.
 These help establish focus, with effects similar to when you set clear boundaries.

-Taking regular breaks between tasks or milestones to recharge can help you stay focused on the task at hand—methods like the Pomodoro Technique allow you to balance work and rest effectively.
-That technique specifically refers to the segmenting work into intervals, where breaks would be sandwiched in between.
+Regular breaks between tasks or milestones can help you stay focused on a single task and practise mindfulness.
+You can try using methods like the Pomodoro Technique to allow you to balance work and rest effectively.
+That technique specifically refers to segmenting work into intervals, where breaks would be sandwiched in between.
+So, you can keep your mental and physical state at its best performance.

 4. Balancing Creativity with Practicality